How to save energy and money when renting

 And if boilers leave you feeling confused, have a watch of this video to make sure you’re using your boiler as efficiently as possible.

 If you have a hot water tank, check that it’s programmed to heat up your water at intervals perhaps an hour in the morning and again in the evening.
-Only turning your hot water on at the times you need, rather than keeping it heated all day long, could save you up to £150 a year.
+Only turning your hot water on at the times you need, rather than keeping it heated all day long can help lower your costs too.

 3. Invest in a window sealing kit